Exciting incentives to study in regional Australia

 New South Wales

 Considering study in NSW?
-Charles Sturt University has regional campuses in Albury-Wodonga, Bathurst, Dubbo or Orange; each with a unique offering.
+Charles Sturt University has regional campuses in Albury-Wodonga, Bathurst, Wagga Wagga or Orange; each with a unique offering.
 The Albury campus has a strong environment focus and course options include Environmental Science, Health and Education.
-In Goulburn, you can study to become a police officer through the NSW Police Force Academy and take advantage of extensive specialist facilities.
-At Bathurst, study options include Nursing or Communication amongst others.
+At Bathurst, study options include Nursing amongst others.

 Other institutions in NSW offering the Destination scholarship include: SAE institute, Tafe NSW, the University of New England and the University of Wollongong.
 Speak to your local IDP counsellor to learn more and apply for this scholarship.